 “As Civitae—the new core curriculum—is integrated into campus, we are excited that the integrative learning aspect that forms its foundation will have a true campus home in this new building,” said Dr. Larissa Fergeson, interim provost and vice president for academic affairs.
 “Faculty and staff have needed more space to continue both their important work and provide more opportunities for collaboration with students.
 We’re excited to see work start on the building and look forward to the work we will do in its walls.”

-Ground broke on the new academic building, which will be named at a later date, in May.
-It’s expected to open in fall 2019.
+Ground will break on the new academic building, which will be named at a later date, in July.
+It’s expected to open in 2020.

 Joan of Arc statue

 Around the turn of the 20th century, popular Longwood English professor J.M.
 Grainger suggested that Joan of Arc, the 15th century French heroine, would be a good choice as an inspirational figure for students.
 The idea stuck, and, with the gift of “Joanie on the Stony” by the Class of 1914 and a subsequent purchase in 1927 of Anna Hyatt Huntington’s statue quickly nicknamed “Joanie on the Pony,” Joan of Arc became an irreplaceable part of campus.